jvnp/jvnp/README.md

 Never miss following:
 * Focus on your work but never put it above people important in your life.
-* Always listen to what people have to say and offer and reciporcate at same point in time with empathy.
+* Always listen to what people have to say and offer and reciprocate at same point in time with empathy.
 * Things that missed once can be hard to gain again, never settle for less but never expect for more.
 * Run in your life, but never run so fast that no one can see you.
 * Offer something to people when they are in need, things might be taken for granted in unfavourable times.